sezanzeb/input-remapper/readme/usage.md

 Check the autocompletion of the GUI for possible values.
 You can also obtain a complete list of possiblities using `input-remapper-control --symbol-names`.

-Input-remapper only recognizes symbol names, but not the symbols themselfes.
+Input-remapper only recognizes symbol names, but not the symbols themselves.
 So for example, input-remapper might (depending on the system layout) know what a `minus` is, but it doesn't know `-`.